hsylin/DL-Robot-RubiksCubeSolver/README.md

 ## Future Work

-- **Integration of VLA Models**: We plan to integrate VLA models, such as RT-2 or 3D - VLA, to facilitate true human-robot interaction.
+- **Integration of VLA Models**: We plan to integrate VLA models, such as OpenVLA, to facilitate true human-robot interaction.
 This will enable more sophisticated and intuitive communication between users and the robotic system.

 - **Software Architecture Optimization**: We intend to optimize the software architecture to improve its modularity, allowing for the seamless integration of additional solutions and significantly enhancing the overall flexibility of the system.